-4. Continue pumping and at the same time tighten the venting screw.

-5. Pump few other times to prime the system.
+- 4. Carry on pumping and in the mean time, tighten the venting screw. - 5.
+Pump again a few more times to make sure to prime completely the system.

-To bleed the fuel system IF IT IS FITTED WITH AN ADDITIONAL ELECTRIC FUEL FEED PUMP :
+To bleed the fuel system IF IT ISFITTED WITH AN ADDITIONAL ELECTRIC FUEL FEED PUMP:

-1. Fill totally the fuel tank.
-Open the fuel cock.

-2. Loose the venting screw C .
-Use rags around the venting screw.

-3. Start the engine for 5 to 10 seconds to let the electric fuel feed pump bring fuel to the injection pump.

-4. Pump the fuel using the leverB until fuel free of air bubbles flows from the venting screw.

-5. Continue pumping and at the same time tighten the venting screw.

-6. Pump few other times to prime the system.
+- 1. Fill totally the fuel tank.
+Open the fuel cock. - 2.
+Loose the venting screw C. Use rags around the venting screw. - 3.
+Start the engine for 5 to 10 seconds to let the electric fuel feed pump bring fuel to the injection pump. - 4.
+Pump the fuel using the lever B until fuel free of air bubbles flows from the venting screw. - 5.
+Continue pumping and at the same time tighten the venting screw. - 6.
+Pump few other times to prime the system.